XaiphosCTL/Active-Directory-Home-Lab/README.md

 <h2>Description</h2>
-Project consists of how to create an Active Directory home lab environment using Oracle Virtual Box.
+Project consists of creating an Active Directory home lab environment using Oracle Virtual Box.
+The Home Lab environment will consist of 2 VM's, a Domain Controller which will be running Windows Server 2019, and an endpoint that will be running Windows 10 Pro.

+<h2>Project Goals</h2>

+- Familiarization with Windows Server setup and configurations for Active Directory.
+- Creating users utilizing Powershell
+- Client Device setup to include verifying internet and intranet access/configuration.

 <h2>Languages and Utilities Used</h2>